Send Close Add comments: (status displays here)

 The Greek word translated as "against" is that of "on".
 A context is needed for the meaning to be "against".
 The ancient Greek word "ἐπί""on, upon" as in the prefix of the English word "epicenter" which is, literally, "on the center".

-The Greek word translated as "nation" is that of "people".
+The Greek word translated as "in" is that of "against".
+Does this change the meaning of the verse?

 Verse routeMatthew 24:7 For nation shall rise against nation, and kingdom against kingdom: and there shall be famines, and pestilences, and earthquakes, in divers places. [kjv]